 For an individual site Transportation Impact Study, the following levels of analysis apply.
 These criteria are intended as guidelines and may be revised, when warranted, by the City Traffic Engineer:

 i.
 Full TIS

-- Site generated traffic exceeds 1,000 trips per day and/or 100 peak hour (AM or PM) trips. - A new high volume access is requested for an arterial street or State Highway.
+- Site generated traffic exceeds 1,000 trips/day and/or 100 peak hour trips. - A new high volume access is requested for an arterial street or State Highway.

 ii.
 Intermediate TIS